hapax/hapax.github.io/assets/minimal-networks.md

 straight line.
 In real life, hubs do cost some money (even if it is dramatically less than spokes) so we will never build these unnecessary hubs!
+If we delete unnecessary hubs, we have the general result we advertised above.

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>